WHO WE ARE

 Ioli Tzanetaki, based in Berlin and Magda Fabianczyk, based in London were brought together through their MA in Art & Politics at Goldsmiths University.
 They have worked on numerous collaborative projects, engaging with groups of people and individuals.

-Magda Fabianczyk is an artist based in London.
+Magda Fabianczyk is an artist based in London and co-founder of Polish Migrants Organise for Change (POMOC).
 Trained as a narrative mediator in 2012, she volunteered for Common Ground Charity and also incorporated mediation into her art projects.
 In 2013, she was commissioned by AIR and CRI Islington, an organisation supporting individuals affected by substance misuse, for the Different Weathers of My Body project.
 Her work is aimed at bringing new understanding to, and shifting, existing social relations, as it happened in Not black and white book in 2014, where she initiated meetings and conversations between the Polish and Chechnyan community in Lublin, Poland.

 She studied Fine Art at Byam Shaw at Central St Martins College of Art and Design and Art and Politics at Goldsmiths University.
 In 2017 she worked as a tutor for BA Fine Arts students at Central St Martins.
 She was a mentor during International Day of a Girl at Southbank Centre.
 Her projects include Five Nation Film at Southbank Centre in London (2015), EU funded collaborative projects for Banglanatak NGO in India (2010), educational project on the Leopold Estate in London (2011 - 2012) and publication ‘We were trying to make sense…’, which focused on the ethics of collaboration.
 Exhibitions include Kochi-Muziris Biennale (India); Colombo Biennale (Sri Lanka); Bunkier Sztuki, Silesian Museum and Kronika CCA (Poland); DOCVA Centre for Visual Arts (Italy); Alliance Française (Ghana); VASL - Triangle Arts Trust’s Network (Pakistan);C. Rockefeller CCA (Germany); John Johns and Folkestone Fringe (UK).

-Ioli Tzanetaki is an independent curator, researcher and writer born in Athens and currently living in Berlin.
-She holds an MA in Art & Politics with honours from Goldsmiths, University of London, a Postgraduate Diploma in Art History and Curating from the Sotheby’s Institute of Art and a Bachelor of Arts in Economics from the University of Exeter.
+Ioli Tzanetaki Ioli Tzanetaki is an independent curator, interdisciplinary researcher and writer born in Athens and currently living in Berlin.
+She holds an MA in Art & Politics with honours from Goldsmiths, University of London.